jasonmacduffie/isles-of-maga/drugs.md

 --------
 Cannabis is the most frequently used illegal drug with the largest market.
 Although technically illegal, the Republic does not spend a large amount of resources rooting out cannabis use.

-The smoking of cannabis is a tradition among necromancers, which is the main reason behind its illegality.
+The smoking of cannabis is a tradition among necrosmiths, which is the main reason behind its illegality.

 Opium
 -----